Milestone 1.2: Navigation

 Below are the various interactive states of elements in the navigation bar on desktop.

 The wallet selector differs across device types.
 While the content is identical, it appears as a dropdown on desktop, and a modal that slides up from the bottom on mobile.
+On desktop, the ellipsis (…) button for each wallet item is only visible when hovering the respective item.
+Since there is no hover interaction on touch devices, that button is always visible on mobile.

 Below are interactive states of many of the individual elements.
 For all the visual details, see the Figma file linked above.